DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 We’ve [changed the references process](/changing-the-reference-process-to-make-it-easier-for-candidates-to-submit-applications) so that candidates do not need to receive references before they submit their application.
 They instead need to give details of 2 people who can give a reference.

-When they accept an offer, candidates are given the chance to change these details before the requests are sent out.
+Once they’ve accepted an offer, candidates now need to be able to see the status of reference requests, and request additional ones if needed.

 ## The issue